Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

 \subsection{General vector-valued martingale bounds}

-This section collects several auxiliary results needed for the proof of Theorem \ref{thm:Berry-Esseen-mtg}, which may be of independent interest.
-The following theorem provides a novel high-dimensional Berry-Esseen bound for vector-valued martingales with \emph{deterministic terminal quadratic variation} in terms of the Wasserstein distance.
+This section collects several auxiliary results needed for the proof of Theorem \ref{thm:Berry--Esseen-mtg}, which may be of independent interest.
+The following theorem provides a novel high-dimensional Berry--Esseen bound for vector-valued martingales with \emph{deterministic terminal quadratic variation} in terms of the Wasserstein distance.
 See Appendix \ref{app:Srikant-generalize} for the proof.